micaelverissimo/old_saphyra/README.md

-# Saphyra Tuning Framework
+# Saphyra

-This package provide all tools and envs to support the tuning process on CERN's Grid or LPS Cluster.
-The saphyra is integrated with keras API and can be use tensorflow or pytorch as backend.
+This is a machine learning training framework to support the train conditions necessary to validate a model.
+This package is inspired in the job concept and can be used on CERN's grid or LPS cluster envirements.
+This package is integrated with keras api where can be use the tensorflow or pytorch backend.

 ## Requirements:

-- tesnorflow;
+- tensorflow;
 - keras;
 - numpy;
 - python 3.